microsoft/vscode-docs/api/extension-guides/virtual-workspaces.md

 # Virtual Workspaces

-Extensions like the [Github Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension open VS Code on a folder backed by a virtual file system.
-The resources shown in the explorer are not on the local disk, but located on a server or the cloud and directly edited there.
+Extensions like the [Github Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension open VS Code on one or more folders backed by a [file system provider](/api/extension-guides/virtual-documents#file-system-api).
+In that setup, workspace resources are not on the local disk, but **virtual**, located on a server or the cloud and directly edited there.

 We call this a __virtual workspace__.
 When a virtual workspace is open in a VS Code window, this is shown by a label in the remote indicator in the lower left corner, similar to remote windows.